joyce-lin/Project_Twitter_NLP/README.md

-### Project_Twitter_NLP
-Building Event Extraction and Trending Framework for Twitter
+## Building Event Extraction and Trending Framework for Twitter

 This is my capstone project for the Data Science Immersive at General Assembly.